geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/getting-started.md

+# Getting Started
 # GSF JavaScript Client SDK

 ## About the SDK
 The GSF JavaScript Client SDK provides a client-side JavaScript library for interacting with GSF.
-For detailed information please visit our [full developer documentation] page.

 1. This repository contains pre-built distributable files located in the `/dist/` directory.
   - `/dist/GSF.js` - The non-minified bundle.
   - `/dist/GSF.map.js` - The non-minified bundle source map file.
   - `/dist/GSF.min.js` - The minified bundle.
   - `/dist/GSF.min.js.map` - The minified bundle source map file.

-## Installation
-The SDK can be installed using [npm].

-    $ npm install gsf-js-client-sdk

 ## Basic Usage
-1. Include the GSF JavaScript Client SDK file in your project.
+1. Include the GSF JavaScript Client SDK in your project.
 The example below assumes the SDK file is located next to your html file.

     `<script src="GSF.min.js"></script>`

-2. Access the SDK using the global GSF object.
+2. Access the SDK using the global [**GSF**] object.

     `<script>console.log(GSF);</script>`